Hanna Havrylets: Biography

 In 1985, Havrylets became a member of the Composers' Union of Ukraine.
 She worked as a reviewer, and then took a position teaching at the Pyotr Tchaikovsky National Music Academy of Ukraine in 1992.
 She was awarded the Ukrainian Shevchenko National Prize in 1999 and became a Merited Artist of Ukraine in 2005.

 Havrylets went on to obtain numerous prizes and win several competitions including the Ivanna and Marian Kots International Competition for Composers (1995), the "Spiritual Psalms of the Third Millennium" Competition (2001), the choral festival “The Gold-Domed Kyiv” (2001), the Vedelart prize "Kyiv" (2005), the Order of Princess Olga (2008), and the St. Volodymyr Order (2005).

 In 2017, Havrylets was elected as a corresponding member of the National Academy of Arts of Ukraine.

 Havrylets died in Kyiv on 27 February 2022, the third day of Russia's invasion of Ukraine, at the age of 63.
-She suffered from an aneurysm and was unable to get medical help in time due to ongoing conflict.
+She suffered from an aneurysm and was unable to get medical help in time due to the ongoing conflict.